 - your peak-flow meter (home device used to test breathing) results show your breathing problems are worsening

-- your symptoms do not improve after you use salmeterol regularly for one week or your symptoms get worse at any time during your treatment
+- you have asthma and your symptoms do not improve after you use salmeterol regularly for one week

 Salmeterol controls the symptoms of asthma and other lung diseases but does not cure these conditions.
 Do not stop using salmeterol without talking to your doctor.
 If you suddenly stop using salmeterol, your symptoms may worsen.